similalwani/simranlalwani-/README.md

 MS in Data Science, Rochester Institute of Technology (3.8 GPA)
 Based in San Francisco

-I'm drawn to work where technical depth meets real-world urgency — public safety, autonomous systems, perception at the edge.
-I thrive in early-stage environments where the blueprints haven't been drawn yet.
+I'm drawn to work where technical depth meets real-world urgency — autonomous systems, perception at the edge, products that ship and scale.
+I build end-to-end, making decisions across the stack: research, infrastructure, product, deployment.
+I hold a high bar for quality, and the gap between a model that works on a benchmark and one that works in the field is everything.

 [LinkedIn](https://linkedin.com/in/similalwani) · [Email](mailto:similalwani13@gmail.com)